1 in Michigan. Top 3 in Midwest.

 Our children’s heart specialists lead nationwide quality improvement endeavors to improve how kids recover and fare long term after heart surgery.
 Quality improvement initiatives led by U-M are forging collaboration across numerous heart centers across the nation and the world to share best practices and improve long term outcomes for children with congenital heart disease worldwide.

 Patients have access to the latest treatments, devices and clinical trials, as well as psychosocial care and education to promote wellness.
 Our program engages patients and families in care decisions.
-Parents have advisory roles on major committees and care improvement endeavors, to advocate for the patient and family perspective and help us consistently improve the quality of our care.
+Parents have advisory roles on care improvement endeavors to advocate for the patient and family perspective and help us consistently improve the quality of our care.